cledilsonweb/lontra-validator/README.md

 The lontra-validator is a validator package, a complement to laminas-validator, compatible with validation for laminas-form.
 It provides an OOP approach.
 ```
+ArrayRecordExists - Check if values in array exists on database
 DateBetween - Checks whether the date is between values entered.
 DateGreaterThan - Checks if date is greater
 DateLessThan - Checks if date is less